-There are a few brands that could be considered a powerhouse in the world of audio and headphones and Beyerdynamic is without a doubt one of them. beyerdynamic has been family owned since its founding in 1924 and are regarded as one of the best when it comes to headphones.
-The original T1 was released way back in 2010 and received much high praise as well as firmly planting itself in the position of one of the best to ever grace the ears of avid listeners.
+There are a few brands that could be considered a powerhouse in the world of audio and headphones and Beyerdynamic is without a doubt one of them. beyerdynamic has been family-owned since its founding in 1924 and are regarded as one of the best when it comes to headphones.
+The original T1 was released way back in 2010 and received such high praise as well as firmly planting itself in the position of one of the best to ever grace the ears of avid listeners.
 Today I’ll be looking at the latest iteration of the top of the line Beyerdynamic T1 2nd generation.

 “I WANT TO BE THE BRIDGE TO THE NEXT GENERATION.”
 MICHAEL JORDAN